PlanterApp/planter_blog/content/posts/low-maintenance-plants/index.md

 ![Herb plants growing in containers held in a wooden crate](herbs.jpg)

 ‘Herbs’ is a bit of a catch-all, but truly they can be some of the easiest plants to grow.
-Mediterranean herbs such as rosemary, thyme, and oregano are tolerant of poor soils and actually prefer to dry out between waterings!
-These as well as some other herbs are also perennials- depending on the variety and your [hardiness zone](https://blog.planter.garden/posts/know-where-you-grow-hardiness-zones-and-frost-dates/) they can come back year after year without the need to re-plant.
+Mediterranean herbs such as rosemary, thyme, and oregano thrive in poor soil (soil low in nutrients) and actually prefer to dry out between waterings!
+Some herbs are also perennials- depending on the variety and your [hardiness zone](https://blog.planter.garden/posts/know-where-you-grow-hardiness-zones-and-frost-dates/) they can come back year after year without the need to re-plant.
 Then there are herbs such as mint and dill which are infamously easy to grow because they self-seed prolifically (and mint also spreads by rhizomes).
 Grow mint and dill in containers otherwise they grow so readily that they can turn into garden weeds!

 ### Dwarf cherry tomatoes

 ![Small cherry tomato plant in a orange pot](dwarf-cherry-tomato.jpg)

 Tomatoes can arguably be one of the most maintenance-intensive crops, depending on the variety, but dwarf cherry tomato varieties are easy-peasy.
 They are small, well-behaved little plants that produce prolifically without a need for trellising.
-Because the plants are so small their fertilizer and water demands are significantly lower than that of larger plants.
+They do not require much pruning - only to remove damaged or yellowing leaves and leaves touching the soil.
 Plus they grow well in containers- so weeding is minimized and you can keep them within reach for easy mealtime harvesting (or a quick garden snack!)

 Incorporate these low-maintenance plants into your veggie garden this season to enjoy maximum harvests with minimal effort!